paris-liam/love-place-project-2/pages/aboutPage/about.md

 ## About the Blog Creators

 AJ Golio is a writer, and the creator of the Place/Love Project.
 He has lived in Pittsburgh, New York City, and New Orleans, and considers himself a lover of Places both urban and wild.
-Feel free to reach out with thoughts at [agolio@tulane.edu](mailto:agolio@tulane.edu).
+Feel free to reach out with thoughts at [anthonyjgolio@gmail.com](mailto:agolio@tulane.edu).

 [Liam Paris ](https://www.liamparis.com) created this website!
 Forked from template by Dan Urbanowicz.